JoelBuenrostro/100-Days-of-ML-Code/LOG.md

 ## TensorFlow
 ### Time : 1H 30m
 ### Topics :
-What is TensorFlow, Installling TensorFlow
+What is TensorFlow, Installling TensorFlow.

+# Day 35
+## Introduction to TensorFlow
+### Time : 1h
+### Topics :
+TensorFlow outline, Types of file formats in TensorFlow.